 Skip to content

-The winners of the 2023 Hackmatack Children’s Choice Book Awards were announced on Friday, June 2 at a lively awards ceremony at the Charlottetown Library Learning Centre.
+The winners of the 2025 Hackmatack Children’s Choice Book Award were announced on Friday, May 30 at a lively awards ceremony at the Paul O’Regan Hall, Halifax Central Library.
+They are:

 English Fiction